 While land use in the United States is usually managed by local governments, sometimes there is a path for the state to weigh in.
-After strong advocacy from the New Hampshire Home Builders Association, with a broad coalition of housing advocates, including Housing Action New Hampshire and New Hampshire in 2017 that requires local zoning ordinances to allow ADUs nearly everywhere that single-family houses are permitted.
+After strong advocacy from the New Hampshire Home Builders Association, with a broad coalition of housing advocates, including Housing Action New Hampshire and New Hampshire's Business and Industry Association, New Hampshire passed an ordinance in 2017 that requires local zoning ordinances to allow ADUs nearly everywhere that single-family houses are permitted.